Develop-X/AWS/AWS Certified Solutions Architect/00_Exam Blueprint.md

 #### How to use Subnets
 - **Public Subnets** - to support inbound and outbound access to the public internet, route tables should include an entry to an internet gateway
 - **Private Subnet** - donot have an entry to an internet gateway, not directly accessible to public internet, outbound access they use a NAT instance or a NAT gateway.
 For inbound access they use a jump box or a bastion host.

+- **There are two ways for restricting and allowing access in a VPC**
+  - Security Groups act at the instance or infact the network interface level.
+They only let you allow traffic.
+SG are stateful, if request gets in response is allowed to go out.
+SG apply to network interfaces.
+  - ACLs operate at the subnet level.
+Let you allow and deny traffic.ACLs are stateless.
+ACLs apply to subnets.
+  - How do you seperate different tiers or componets ?
+Using SG.
+  - The good thing about SG is, SG can be allowed access through any instance or network interface from another SG.
+Just SG membership is enough to allow access.
+  - SG can span multiple AZs
+  - VPCs can too.
+  - However niether can span rigeons.

+  - **The services that can get traffic in oor out of your VPC**
+  - Internet Gateway: connect to the internet
+  - Virtual Private Gateway: connect to customer data centers using VPN
+  - AWS Direct connect : dedicated pipe between AWS and customer data centers
+  - VPC peering : connect to other VPCs
+  - NAT Gateways: allow outgoing traffic from private subnets

+### Securing the Data tier
+#### Security of Data in Transit
+- In and out of AWS
+- within AWS
+- For data in transit we use one of the following:
+  - SSL over web
+  - VPN for IPsec
+  - IPsec over AWS Direct connect
+  - Import export snowball/ snowmobile.
+- Data sent over AWS API uses SSL by default
+#### Security of Data at rest
+- data stores in S3 / EBS
+  - data stored on S3 is private by default and requires AWS credentials for access
+  - It can be accessed over http/https
+  - There is an audit log of access to all objects
+  You can lock down access through ACLs and policies at the bucket level or below